• Skip to primary navigation

 Vegan spinach and artichoke dip in a wooden serving bowl next to toasted baguette slices and crackers.

 With only 10 ingredients and straightforward steps, this vegan spinach and artichoke dip is as easy as it gets.
-And if you love no-fuss dips, check out my butter bean hummus to make a full appetizer spread!
+And if you love no-fuss dips, check out my Butter Bean Hummus, Vegan Buffalo Chicken Dip, Vegan French Onion, or Creamy Avocado Dip - to make a full appetizer spread!

 Why I Love This Recipe